abdulrahim-ramadan/django-interview/README.md

 Licensed under the **MIT License**.

-For questions, reach out to [Your Name](https://github.com/abdulrahim-ramadan).
+For questions, reach out to [abdulrahim-Ramadan](https://github.com/abdulrahim-ramadan).